 In 2005, the Company approved the 2005 Equity Incentive Plan (the "2005 Plan").
 The 2005 Plan provides for the granting of options, restricted stock or other stock-based awards to employees, officers, directors, consultants and advisors.
 During 2010, the maximum number of common shares that may be issued pursuant to the 2005 Plan was increased to 891,222 shares.
 The Board is responsible for administration of the 2005 Plan.
 The Board determines the term of each option, the option exercise price, the number of shares for which each option is granted and the rate at which each option is exercisable.
-Incentive stock options may be granted to any officer or employee at an exercise price per share of not less than the fair value per common share on the date of the grant (not less than 110% of fair value in the case of holders of more than 10% of the Company's voting stock).
+Incentive stock options may be granted to any officer or employee at an exercise price per share of not less than the fair value per common share on the date of the grant (not less than 110% of fair value in the case of holders of more than 10% of the Company's voting stock) and with a term not to exceed ten years from the date of the grant (five years for incentive stock options granted to holders of more than 10% of the Company's voting stock).
 Nonqualified stock options may be granted to any officer, employee, consultant or director at an exercise price per share of not less than the par value per share.